Getting started

 - Cypress

 Alfa, the rules engine of the Accessibility Code Checker, is distributed as ESM (ECMAScript Modules).
-Thus, projects using the old CJS (CommonJS) format (using require
+Therefore, projects using the old CJS (CommonJS) format (using require

 ) for modules won't be able to use it directly.
 There are essentially four ways to handle this:

-- Switch the full project to ESM.
-This is likely the most future-proof solution, but also the one requiring most work upfront.
-Hence it might not be the best solution for all projects, but it is probably a good solution for new projects.
-Check this quick overview of the required steps to get an idea of the required work.
+- Switch the entire project to ESM.
+This is likely the most future-proof solution, but it requires most upfront work.
+Therefore it might not be the best solution for all projects, but it is probably a good solution for new projects.
+Check this quick overview of the required steps to get an idea of the necessary work.

 - Use dynamic